Walter Plecker: Career

 In particular, Plecker resented African Americans who passed as Native Americans, and he came to firmly believe that the state's Native Americans had been "mongrelized" with its African American population.
 In fact, since shortly after the Civil War, Native Americans from all over the country had been brought to the Hampton area to be educated alongside blacks, at times inter-marrying, although Hampton's Indian schools had closed down as racial discrimination against Native Americans and the eugenics movement both grew in the state.
 Plecker refused to recognize the fact that many mixed-race Virginia Indians had maintained their culture and identity as Native Americans over the centuries despite economic assimilation.
 Plecker ordered state agencies to reclassify most citizens who claimed American Indian identity as "colored", although many Virginian Native Americans continued to live in their communities and maintained their tribal practices.
 Church records, for instance, continued to identify them as Native Americans.
 Specifically, Plecker ordered state agencies to reclassify certain families whom he identified by surname, because he decided that they were trying to pass and evade segregation.
-This remained legal in the South until federal legislation overturned it in the 1960s.
+This remained legal in the South until, in the 1960s, it was overturned by federal legislation.

 In addition, Plecker lobbied the US Census Bureau to drop the category "mulatto" in the 1930 and later censuses.
 This deprived mixed-race people of recognition of their identity and it also contributed to a binary culture of hypodescent, in which mixed-race persons were often classified as part of the group with lower social status.

+Plecker sympathized with Nazi eugenics efforts.
+In 1935, a decade after the passage of Virginia's eugenics laws, he wrote to Walter Gross, director of Nazi Germany's Office for Enlightenment on Population Policy and Racial Welfare.
+Plecker described Virginia's racial purity laws and requested to be put on Gross' mailing list.
+Following the Third Reich's sterilization of 600 Rhineland bastards, children in the Rhineland who were born of German women by Black French colonial fathers, Plecker commented: "I hope this work is complete and not one has been missed.
+I sometimes regret that we have not the authority to put some measures in practice in Virginia."
+In 1943, Plecker remarked, "Our own indexed birth and marriage records, showing race, reach back to 1853.
+Such a study has probably never been made before.
+Your staff member is probably correct in his surmise that Hitler’s genealogical study of the Jews is not more complete."